Elmifarah1/retail-demand-forecasting/README.md

 	•	Creating an interactive dashboard with Streamlit
 	•	Using Git and GitHub for version control

+This project also taught me the importance of planning, version control, and breaking tasks into smaller steps.
-If I had more time, I would add forecasting models to predict future sales.
+If I had more time, I’d add simple forecasting models to predict future sales and compare them to the real results.
-Overall, this project helped me gain confidence in applying what I learned to real-world data.
+Overall, this project gave me the confidence to handle data from start to finish and present it in a way that makes sense to both technical and non-technical audiences.

 ⸻